 Edible seaweeds and sea vegetables are also great sources of fibre and calcium whilst working harmoniously with other important minerals.
 An easy way to incorporate these algae into your diet is to look for easy-to-use Nori seaweed sheets that easily roll into delicious vegetable wraps or rolls.
 Alternatively look for dried seaweeds such as Nori or Laver which are perfect for salads and soups.

 A great seaweed to try out is the samphire grass, otherwise known as marsh samphire.
 Widely available in the UK and seen along the coastal regions during those gorgeous summer months, it is best eaten raw but can also be lightly steamed whilst still keeping all the nutrition!
-Full of Calcium, B vitamins and fibre, it’s a great ingredient to incorporate into your diet.
+A vegan calcium source that’s also full of B vitamins and fibre, it’s a great ingredient to incorporate into your diet.

 Vegan diets are usually high in fibre due to the amount of wholegrains and greens intake.
 Although these foods are inherently good for the body, they also include mineral blockers or anti-nutrients, such as phytic acid.
 Although this isn’t a major concern for most people, it can become a more serious issue for those who lead a plant-based diet.
 In order to counter this issue, prepare staple foods properly by soaking wholegrains including rice, oats and quinoa for a few hours before use.